petermlm/RiftChat/README.md

     {"code": 200, "message": chat_msg.getObj()}

-### Set username - 201
+### User connected - 201

-State to the user that asked for a username change that is was done.
+State to everyone that a user as connected.

-    {"code": 201, "Res": "Some text"}
+    {"code": 201, "new": "New username"}

+### Give new username - 202

+Give out new username to specific user.
+Maybe on connection or on username name change.

+    {"code": 202, "new": "New username"}

-### Changed username - 202
+### Changed username - 203

 State to everyone that a user as changed it's username.

-    {"code": 202, "old": "Old username", "new": "New username"}
+    {"code": 203, "old": "Old username", "new": "New username"}

-### User disconnected - 203
+### User disconnected - 204

 State to everyone that a user as disconnected.

-    {"code": 203, "username": "Disconnected username"}
+    {"code": 204, "username": "Disconnected username"}